facebook/create-react-app/feature-matrix.md

 # legend

-The table records what is currently available and working, not what could work with some extra effort.
+The table records what is currently available and working _in the listed repo_, not what could work with some extra effort.
 Recording these facts helps to keep the discussions clean.

 - :grey_question: : unknown
 - :white_check_mark: : implemented